particle-iot/docs/src/content/tutorials/asset-tracking/introduction.md

 - Tracker One hardware is designed to be used without modification.
 It's fully assembled and ready to go.
 - Tracker Edge firmware on Tracker One can be used without modification.
 You can use the firmware off-the-shelf and customize it from the Particle console, with no writing of device firmware necessary at all.
+- Easily upgrade to new versions of Tracker Edge firmware from the console and release it to your fleet with just a few clicks.

 ### Semi-custom Firmware